The Year We Gave Away The Recipe…

 However you celebrate the season, may it be filled with joy and happiness for you and yours!

-Here’s just a few ways to celebrate the Holiday Season: (how many do you know?)
+Here’s just a few ways to celebrate the Holiday Season: (Or an excuse to eat Christmas Cookies?)

 Saint Nicholas’ Day: A historic 4th-century saint and Greek Bishop of Myra in Lycia.
 Also known as Nikolaos the Wonderworker, with a penchant for secret gift giving, such as putting coins in the shoes of those who left them out for him.